loiclizzy/python-hpc/README.md

 Although this is not classical for a interpreted language, we will see that we can take advantage of many python features to go toward high performances.

+Before considering performances, we will adress the problem of evaluating performance, a.k.a. adressing the problem of profiling python code.

 Among them, we will adress here:

 - tools for parallelisation (e.g. the threading / multiprocessing / futures /